Skip to main content

 note

-Data will be sent depending on which condition is reached first between flush interval or flush size.
+Data will be sent depending on which condition is reached first between a flush interval, flush size, or flush memory.

 4. Click Next to go to the Data Filtering section.